rasolo/website/README.md

 **uSync** is used in order to make working with different environments and deployment easier. uSync stores database settings on disk which are tracked in git and can be imported in other environments.
 The settings that are stored are things such as document types, properties and tree structure. https://our.umbraco.com/packages/developer-tools/usync/.

 **Moq** is used to make mocking and unit testing easier: https://github.com/Moq/moq4/wiki/Quickstart.

+**Shouldly** is used to improve the unit testing experience.
+It is an assertion framework https://github.com/shouldly/shouldly

 ___